modelscope/AdaSeq/examples/ICASSP2023_MUG_track4/README.md

 ## 4 Steps to Train a Model

-We model KPE as a sequence-labeling problem and apply the Bert-CRF model implemented in [AdaSeq](https://github.com/modelscope/adaseq/examples/ICASSP2023_MUG_track4/README.md) to solve it.
+We model KPE as a sequence-labeling problem and apply the Bert-CRF model implemented in [AdaSeq](https://github.com/modelscope/adaseq) to solve it.

-> AdaSeq is a an easy-to-use library, built on ModelScope, which provides plenty of cutting-edge models, training methods and useful toolkits for sequence understanding tasks.
+> AdaSeq is an easy-to-use library, built on ModelScope, which provides plenty of cutting-edge models, training methods and useful toolkits for sequence understanding tasks.

 #### Step1: Requirements & Installation
 Python version >= 3.7